-- complies with the policy's requirements. - accountability reporting. - Defined targets and metrics are identified and monitored. - Approve the implementation of green and climate finance-related projects. - financial risks. - environmental, social, and climate risks in the bank's strategy and risk management framework.
+- Approve the Environmental, Social, and Climate Risk Management Policy as management recommends and ensure that the management always complies with the policy's requirements. - Ensure relevant sustainability and ESG matters are incorporated into purpose, governance, strategy, decision-making, risk management, and accountability reporting. - Defined targets and metrics are identified and monitored. - Approve the implementation of green and climate finance-related projects. - Provide oversight to ensure compliance with all applicable legal and regulatory environmental, social, and climate risk management requirements. - Approve and periodically review the strategies, policies, procedures, and risk management frameworks for environmental, social, and climate-related financial risks - Ensure relevant capacity building and training programs on environmental, social, and climate-related financial risks, and consider incorporating environmental, social, and climate risks in the bank's strategy and risk management framework.